Unlock free trial

 As the name suggests, a web analytics tool is software that lets marketers analyze customer behavior on their website.
 This includes reporting, reviewing, and tracking of data.

 Which data?
 Traffic sources, page views, conversion rates, and referring sites – web analytics tracks them all.
 Naturally, when you have a large piece of compiled data, you have to make use of it.
-The best option is integrating your web analytics tool with your CRM.
+The best option is to integrate your web analytics tool with your CRM.

 What Is the Strategy of Martech?